-Responding to the Biennale Director Alejandro Aravena’s main exhibition theme, Reporting from the Front, the Singapore Pavilion focuses on the small ‘battles’ fought at the home-front which are contributing to the emergence of an invigorated Singapore.
+Responding to the Biennale Director Alejandro Aravena’s main exhibition theme, the Singapore Pavilion – Reporting from the Front – focuses on the small ‘battles’ fought at the homefront, contributing to the emergence of an invigorated Singapore.

 Space to Imagine, Room for Everyone shares with the global audience, the challenges in Singapore’s next stage of development; especially how individuals, enterprises and ground-up actions are making a palpable difference.